General Information About Isadora 3

 NDI Input Support!

-NDI input for Isadora 3 will come in the form of a new plugin and will be released on the new Plugins page when it is completed.
+NDI input for Isadora 3 is available in the form of a new beta plugin on the Plugins Page.

 Body Tracking Plugins

-We are still finalizing development on depth-image capture from Orbec Astra, Kinect, Kinect v2, and RealSense cameras.
-We will release these as they are completed on our new Plugins page.
+We are still finalizing development on depth-image capture from Orbec Astra, Kinect, Kinect v2, and RealSense cameras but the beta version of the plugins and a tutorial have been released on our new Plugins page.

 Cool new example patches for the TroikaTronix GLSL Shaders!